snigdha-viswanathan/Factuality-of-Text-Simplification/README.md

 Install the required packages given in requirements.txt.

-We will be using the Wiki Large Dataset which is the benchmark dataset used for text simplification tasks.[WikiLarge Dataset](https://github.com/louismartin/dress-data/raw/master/data-simplification.tar.bz2)
+We will be using the Wiki Large Dataset which is the benchmark dataset used for text simplification tasks - [WikiLarge Dataset](https://github.com/louismartin/dress-data/raw/master/data-simplification.tar.bz2)

-The final training datasets are given in the path: datasets/final_training_data The test dataset is given in the path: datasets/test_data
+The final training datasets are given in the path: datasets/final_training_data.

+The test dataset is given in the path: datasets/test_data

 Our pipeline is given as follows: